Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Introduction

 \section{Introduction}

-In recent years, unmanned aerial vehicles (UAVs) have attracted more and more attention in both academia and industry.
-Among them, quadrotors are most widely used due to their simple structure, high mobility, and vertical takeoff and landing (VTOL) capabilities.
+In recent years, unmanned aerial vehicles (UAVs) are involved in more and more applications, such as aerial photography, search-and-rescue, and delivery.
+Among them, quadrotors are most widely used due to their simple structure, high mobility, and vertical takeoff and landing (VTOL) capability.
 Moreover, progresses in autonomous navigation enable quadrotors to fly safely and aggressively in unknown cluttered environments with full autonomy\cite{boyu2019ral, zhou2020ego, ye2020tgk}, greatly expanding their application area.